Lizonghang/AGOD/README.md

-# Generative AI-aided Optimization For AI-Generated Content (AIGC) Services in Wireless Edge Network
+# Diffusion-based Reinforcement Learning for Edge-enabled AI-Generated Content Services

 This repository is an implementation of the system design and the proposed Deep Diffusion Soft Actor-Critic (D2SAC) algorithm presented in:

-> **"Generative AI-aided Optimization For AI-Generated Content (AIGC) Services in Wireless Edge Network"**
+> **"Diffusion-based Reinforcement Learning for Edge-enabled AI-Generated Content Services"**

 Authored by *Hongyang Du, Zonghang Li, Dusit Niyato, Jiawen Kang, Zehui Xiong, Huawei Huang, and Shiwen Mao*.